SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

    - Some operating systems may require extra dependencies, such as [node-canvas](https://github.com/Automattic/node-canvas/wiki)
 3. Go to `developer.hypixel.net/dashboard`.
 Click `Create API Key` and copy the result.
 4. Open `credentials.json` and input your Hypixel API key into the `hypixel_api_key` field.
-5. In the `dbUrl` field, input your MongoDB url.
+5. In the `dbUrl` field, input your MongoDB URL.
 In the `dbName` field, input the name of the database you would like to use.
 6. (optional) If you are not using the default Redis port or you are using Redis remotely, you can configure the Redis URL with the `redisUrl` field in `credentials.json`.
-Also `discord_webhook` if you want to send error remotely, useful in production to detect bugs.
+Also `discord_webhook` if you want to send errors remotely, useful in production to detect bugs.
-7. Making sure your Mongo and Redis instances are running, run `pnpm start` for production or `pnpm dev` for development in the project directory.
+7. Make sure your Mongo and Redis instances are running, run `pnpm start` for production or `pnpm dev` for development in the project directory.
 You should now be able to access the site at http://localhost:32464/

 ### VS-Code

-if your not sure what code editor to use VS-Code is a great option.
+If you're not sure what code editor to use VS-Code is a great option.
 Here are some recommendations for using VS-Code to work on SkyCrypt.

 #### Recommended Extensions